Approximating $(k,\ell)$-Median Clustering for Polygonal Curves: Introduction

 \citet{abhin2020kmedian} use a similar approach, but they developed yet another way to compute candidates: they define and analyze $g$-coverability, which is a generalization of the notion of doubling dimension and indeed, for the discrete Fr\'echet distance the proof builds upon the doubling dimension of points in $\mathbb{R}^d$.
 However, the doubling dimension of polygonal curves under the Fr\'echet distance is unbounded, even when the complexities of the curves are bounded and it is an open question whether $g$-coverability holds for the continuous Fr\'echet distance.

 We circumvent this by taking a different approach using the idea of shortcutting.
 It is well-known that shortcutting a polygonal curve (that is, replacing a subcurve by the line segment connecting its endpoints) does not increase its Fr\'echet distance to a line segment.
 This idea has been used before for a variety of Fr\'echet-distance related problems~\cite{near_linear_curve_simp, DBLP:conf/soda/DriemelKS16, DBLP:journals/siamcomp/DriemelH13,DBLP:journals/comgeo/BuchinBW08}.
 Specifically, we introduce two new shortcutting lemmata.
 These lemmata guarantee the existence of good approximate medians, with complexity at most $2\ell-2$ and whose vertices can be computed efficiently.
-The first one enables us to return candidates, which contain a $(3+\epsilon)$-approximate median for a constant-size cluster inside the input w.h.p., and we call it \emph{simple shortcutting}.
-The second one enables us to return candidates, which contain a $(1+\epsilon)$-approximate median for a constant-size cluster inside the input w.h.p., and we call it \emph{advanced shortcutting}.
+The first one enables us to return candidates, which contain a $(3+\epsilon)$-approximate median for a cluster inside the input, that takes a constant fraction of the input, w.h.p., and we call it \emph{simple shortcutting}.
+The second one enables us to return candidates, which contain a $(1+\epsilon)$-approximate median for a cluster inside the input, that takes a constant fraction of the input, w.h.p., and we call it \emph{advanced shortcutting}.
 All in all, we obtain as main result, following from \cref{coro:1_approx}: